jeaye/blog.jeaye.com/_posts/2016-05-30-https-illusion.md

 ### What you can do
-Most importantly, understand the implications of using a website, HTTPS or otherwise.
+Most importantly, understand the implications of using a website, HTTPS or
+otherwise: any data submitted by you, or for you, to any site, trusts that site with the data permanently.
 To help with using HTTPS more often, consider the [HTTPS Everywhere](https://www.eff.org/https-everywhere) plugin.
 You might also consider [Privacy Badger](https://www.eff.org/privacybadger) and [μblock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).